 Example 2: provenance art event

 Let's say your artwork was sold at an auction.
-There are several pieces of information that need to be captured in such an event: Which auction was it?
+Several pieces of information need to be captured in such an event: Which auction was it?
 Who bought the artwork?
 Who was the previous owner?
 All of this information can be added through an art event.
-However, it is important to create distinct entities for the different parties first.
+However, it is important to create distinct entities for the different parties.

 Finally, you add the provenance event to your artwork.
 Choose acquisition.